How to reduce your car insurance premium

 The higher the excess you're prepared to pay, the lower the premium.
 If you're not worried about the cost of minor repairs, higher excess is a great route to cheap car insurance.
 Just remember, a high excess means a lower upfront premium - but you'll be paying more of the cost of repairs if you ever do have an accident.

 Unless your car is shared by the whole town, restricting the number of drivers who use your vehicle is an easy way to save on your policy.
-Fewer drivers is better, and older drivers (particularly over 25 years) makes for significant savings.
+Fewer drivers is better, and older drivers (particularly over 25 years) make for significant savings.